NOC-MSM/SEAsia/docs/source/LBay_180m.rst

 * Build notes with:: ~/GitLab/NEMO-RELOC/docs$ make html

-Originally tried building everything on ARCHER but ran into a java problem with NRCT (nee PyNEMO) that they needed to fix.
-Also MDP can't use ARCHER.

-Then got it working on a combination of Liverpool machines for setup with simulations on ARCHER.
+Notes use a pragmatic combination of livljobs4 and archer.
+Will run on ARCHER.

-Then tried to update this recipe with the pre-release of NEMOv4, which in particular has a new method for handling the domain configuration.
 For this I use the ORCHESTRA realease of the trunk (@r8395)

 The summary procedure:
 #.
 ARCHER: Get code.
 Build tools.
 Generate coordinates, bathymetry, domain_cfg.nc